 These instructions are oriented toward making temporary labyrinths out of masking tape, but the principles can be generalized and applied to other media, such as stones or paint on the ground.

 Anyone who has crawled around on the floor for hours, making a masking tape labyrinth, will appreciate the fact that there are machines available which allow the person using it to stand up.
 I found the machines rather expensive, so I invented an inexpensive way to make my own.
-For plans to make your own machine or to buy a professional one, click here (tape machine).
+See: tape machine.